jdaugherty/grails-forge-ui/README.md

 npm ERR!     /Users/behl/.npm/_logs/2022-12-30T16_02_08_877Z-debug-0.log

 ```
-This happen due to latest version of Node JS, then you might need to set flag`--legacy-peer-deps` with `npm install` command.
+This happens due to latest version of Node.js, then you might need to set flag`--legacy-peer-deps` with `npm install` command.

 ## For local development mimicking production launch site: